PricelessToolkit/SOILSENS-V5/README.md

 |  VCC   |   3.3-5V        |
 |  A0    |   Analog Input  |

+> [!NOTE]
+> The VCC and output difference is 0.6V.
+Therefore, when powered with 3.3V, the output in air is 2.8V and in water is 1.30V.

 ## Initial Test Code

-To begin, we need to calibrate the sensor to establish its measurement range.
+First, we need to calibrate the sensor to establish its measurement range.

 ```cpp
 void setup() {